 This post is based on our experience setting goals and working with teams and individuals in relation to goals in our respective careers.
 We’re not aware of who created the source material on Outcome, Performance and Process goals.
 If you know, please let us know.
-In the mean time, the book: “Coaching for Performance” covers some of this content and provides a useful starting point for sports coaching.
+In perhaps with this book: “Coaching for Performance”.

 If you see any errors on this page or have any feedback, please Contact Us